davydklymenko/Employers-Info/README.md

 # Note
 P.S Company N does not exist)
-Don't forget to create node_modules
+Don't forget to start the development server and node_modules created
+code:
+cd *file name*
+npm start